terralist/terralist/docs/configuration.md

 ### `key-file`

-"The path to the certificate key file (pem format).
+The path to the certificate key file (pem format).

 | Name | Value |
 | --- | --- |